-Reading Case Study Possible Points Earned Points Student Background Collect demographic and background information significant to reading, writing, and language development.
-Information obtained should be appropriate based on your relationship with the student (for example, if you are working with a student in your own classroom, it would be appropriate for you to access the student's school records; however, if you are working with a student you tutor at his home, it would NOT be appropriate to contact his school to ask to see his school records).
-5 Oral Language Development Consider how the student's expressive and receptive language (both oral and written) may be impacting the student's performance in reading and/or writing (including spelling).
+Reading Case Study Possible Points Earned Points Student Background • Report demographic/background information relevant to reading, writing, & language development • Information obtained should be appropriate based on your relationship with the student (for example, if you are working with a student in your own classroom, it would be appropriate for you to access the student's school records; however, if you are working with a student you tutor at his home, it would NOT be appropriate to contact his school to ask to see his school records).
+5 Oral Language Development Report how the student's expressive and receptive language (both oral and written) may be impacting the student's performance in reading and/or writing (including spelling).
 This information can be obtained when gathering student background information, from observations while testing, and from the test results.
 5 Reading and Writing Development Correctly administer and accurately score the results of the following assessments: An informal reading inventory (IRI) (download from www.ablongman.com/jennings5e.)
 Informal Spelling Assessment At least one other supplemental assessment in an area of student weakness (as identified by the IRI or spelling assessment).
 You must justify your choice.
 For example, if a student's decoding skills were particularly weak, you might decide to look more closely at their phonemic awareness development.
-But, if a student is on grade level in reading, you might decide you want to look more closely at this expressive writing by collecting and evaluating a writing sample using a rubric.
-Analyze the results and present the findings in an educational report that: Provides a general description of each assessment Presents the results of each assessment including: A reporting of the results for each assessment (a table is often helpful here) An indication of whether this area of reading/writing is an area of concern A narrative error analysis of student strengths and weaknesses on the assessment given 40 Summary Statement of overall strengths and needs of student This should be based upon student background information and findings from assessments (including relevant student behavior) 4

-Recommendations Make recommendations for literacy instruction based on areas of weakness identified from your assessments OAvoid recommendations for specific educational setting placements or specific reading programs that a school would need to purchase (instead, describe the instructional needs of the child) Classroom recommendations that are supported in research or evidence-based and grade/age appropriate Classroom/testing accommodation recommendations based on information obtained from your assessments and written only as a recommendation for the 12 child's IEP team to considerMake recommendations for parents to realistically implement and that reinforce practice at home Style Professional report format that targets multiple audiences: parents, teachers, and other educational professionals Professionally written (using APA guidelines for writing style including title 4 page, running head, one inch margins, double spaced, 12-point font, Times New Roman font, in-text citations, reference page with necessary references) TOTAL POINTS 70
+But, if a student is on grade level in reading, you might decide you want to look more closely at his expressive writing by collecting and evaluating a writing sample using a rubric.
+Analyze the results and present the findings in an educational report that: Provides a general description of each assessment including what kind of information can be obtained from the assessment (introductory paragraph for each) Presents the results of each assessment including: 40 Summary • Statement of overall strengths and needs of student based on demographic/background information, relevant student behaviors, and findings synthesized from all assessments 4 Recommendations Make literacy instruction recommendations based weakness identified from your assessments Avoid recommendations for setting placements or specific reading programs that a school would need to purchase (instead, describe the instructional needs of the child) Classroom recommendations are supported in research/evidence-based and grade/age appropriate Classroom/testing accommodation recommendations based on information obtained from your assessments and written only as a recommendation for the child's IEP team to consider Make recommendations for parents to realistically implement and that reinforce practice at home 503 Requirement: To earn full points, 503 student recommendations must include evidence based practice(s) with sufficient detail to be beneficial to an educator reading the report.
+12 Professional Writing Style written for multiple audiences: parents, teachers, educational professionals (no bashing) using APA guidelines for writing style including title page, running head, one inch margins, double spaced, 12-point Times New Roman font, in-text citations, reference page (no abstract) 4 TOTAL POINTS 70